manartorky/NearBy-App/README.md

 - The App should remember user choices for next launches.
 - Min SDK 19

+## Setup guide.
+* Signup and get your own creds from [FourSquare](https://foursquare.com/developers/apps)
+* Clone the project.
+* Inside build.gradle for your app module.
+Add your CLIENT_ID & CLIENT_SECRET
+* Build and run the porject.

+## Concerns
+* The API may hit the maximum quota.
+So, you may need to repeat the third step in the Setup guide.

 ## Built with
 * MVVM as presentation layer.